raszti/Project6/README.md

 ### Pause function
 When the player clicks on the canvas the game will be paused, and it can be continued after another click.

-## The JavaScript files used to make the applcation work
+## The JavaScript files used to make the application work
 --------------------------------------------------------
 ### app.js
 Responsible for creating enemy object, player object and the game object.